DGonzalezPicos/red_dwarf_isotopes/README.md

 All required Python packages are listed in `requirements.txt` and will be automatically installed with the above commands.

 Note: petitRADTRANS installation is required for radiative transfer modeling.
 See the [petitRADTRANS documentation](https://petitRADTRANS.readthedocs.io/en/2.7.7/content/installation.html) for installation instructions.
-Line-by-line opacities must be downloaded separately (contact: picos(at)strw.leidenuniv.nl).
+Line-by-line opacities must be downloaded separately.

 ## Usage